Luis Walter Alvarez: Bubble chamber

-Scientific detective
+Scientific detective work

-In 1964 Alvarez proposed what became known as the High Altitude Particle Physics Experiment (HAPPE), originally conceived as a large superconducting magnet carried to high altitude by a balloon in order to study extremely high-energy particle interactions.
+In 1964, Alvarez proposed what became known as the High Altitude Particle Physics Experiment (HAPPE), originally conceived as a large superconducting magnet carried to high altitude by a balloon in order to study extremely high-energy particle interactions.
 In time the focus of the experiment changed toward the study of cosmology and the role of both particles and radiation in the early universe.
-This work was a large effort, carrying detectors aloft with high-altitude balloon flights and high-flying U-2 aircraft, and an early precursor of the COBE satellite-born experiments on the cosmic background radiation (which resulted in the award of the 2006 Nobel Prize, shared by George Smoot and John Mather.)
+This work was a large effort, carrying detectors aloft with high-altitude balloon flights and high-flying U-2 aircraft, and an early precursor of the COBE satellite-born experiments on the cosmic background radiation (which resulted in the award of the 2006 Nobel Prize, shared by George Smoot and John Mather).

-Alvarez proposed Muon tomography in 1965 to search the Egyptian pyramids for unknown chambers.
+Alvarez proposed muon tomography in 1965 to search the Egyptian pyramids for unknown chambers.
 Using naturally occurring cosmic rays, his plan was to place spark chambers, standard equipment in the high-energy particle physics of this time, beneath the Pyramid of Khafre in a known chamber.
 By measuring the counting rate of the cosmic rays in different directions the detector would reveal the existence of any void in the overlaying rock structure.

 Alvarez assembled a team of physicists and archeologists from the United States and Egypt, the recording equipment was constructed and the experiment carried out, though it was interrupted by the 1967 Six-Day War.
-Restarted after the war, the effort continued, recording and analyzing the penetrating cosmic rays until 1969 when he reported to the American Physical Society that no chambers had been found in the 19% of the pyramid surveyed.
+Restarted after the war, the effort continued, recording and analyzing the penetrating cosmic rays until 1969, when he reported to the American Physical Society that no chambers had been found in the 19% of the pyramid surveyed.

-In November 1966 Life published a series of photographs from the film that Abraham Zapruder took of the Kennedy assassination.
+In November 1966, Life magazine published a series of photographs from the 1963 "Zapruder film", believed to be the most complete document of the assassination of John F. Kennedy.
 Alvarez, an expert in optics and photoanalysis, became intrigued by the pictures and began to study what could be learned from the film.
 Alvarez demonstrated both in theory and experiment that the backward snap of the President's head was consistent with his being shot from behind being called the "jet-effect" theory.
-Prominent conspiracy theorists attempted to refute his experiment – see Last Second in Dallas by Josiah Thompson, however, doctor Nicholas Nalli, Ph.D. supports Alvarez's theory which is consistent with a shot from behind.
-He also investigated the timing of the gunshots and the shockwave which disturbed the camera, and the speed of the camera, pointing out a number of things which the FBI photo analysts either overlooked or got wrong.
-He produced a paper intended as a tutorial, with informal advice for the physicist intent on arriving at the truth.
+Alvarez's theory was later refined and corroborated by other researchers.
+Alvarez also investigated the timing of the gunshots and the shockwave that disturbed the camera, and the speed of the camera, pointing out a number of details that the FBI photo analysts either overlooked or got wrong.
+He produced a paper intended as a tutorial, with informal advice for the physicist intent on arriving at the truth of the case.